daelsepara/WebAPI/README.md

 This is a sample project for demonstrating Web APIs.
 The REST service implemented in C# and responds to **GET**/**POST**/**PUT**/**DELETE** request calls on a single endpoint (_~/prescriptions_).
 An MySQL server with a database and table named **Prescriptions** is required.
 To create the table structure, please refer to the .sql file provided: ![migrations.sql](/migrations/migrations.sql)

 The calls operate on the records inside the _Prescriptions_ table.
 REST calls to the endpoint responds with an **HTTP 200 OK** status code upon success.
 Different status codes are returned when an error is encountered.
-The input, output, and return codes are listed below.

 On rest calls that require authentication, use the following credentials: username: **_test_**, password: _**test123**_

+The input requirements and output of the REST calls as well as the response codes (on error) are listed below.

 ## GET ~/prescriptions/ ##
 Returns a list of all prescriptions, available in the database.